Dominic Raiola: Personal life

 Raiola was born in Honolulu, Hawaii, to Tony and Wendy Raiola.
 He has a younger sister, Nicole, and a younger brother, Donovan, who played center for the Washington Redskins in 2011.
 His father, a native of Hawaii, was a defensive lineman for the University of Miami in the mid-1970s, but saw his career cut short due to a shoulder injury in 1977.

 Raiola fathered a son with Andrea Yee, born in 2007.
 In December 2012, Yee sued Raiola after he allegedly ceased paying her $195,000 in annual support and care payments.

 Raiola has a son, Dylan, who was one of the highest-rated high school quarterback recruits in the class of 2024.
 In May 2022, Dylan verbally committed to play for the Ohio State Buckeyes, but later reopened his recruitment committing to the University of Georgia.
 However, he flipped his commitment to the Nebraska Cornhuskers on December 18, 2023.
+As of the 2026 season, Dylan is the backup quarterback behind Dante Moore for the Oregon Ducks.